The Celtic Hound

 Perhaps the best known later legend is that of Llewellyn ‘s Greyhound Gellert.
 The hound, his favorite, stays behind one day when Llewellyn goes hunting, and upon his return Llewellyn finds his son’s crib overturned and the dog bloody.
 Horrified that the beloved animal killed his son, Llewellyn kills the hound then and there&..the dying cries of the faithful Greyhound are echoed by the cries of the baby, hidden beneath the upturned crib.
 A bit away the body of a wolf is found.
 Gellert had saved the child from a wolf attack, only to be repaid by death.
 It is said that “Beth Gêlert” means “Gellert’s Grave” and is named for him.
 The literal truth of this tale can be brought into question by the number of similar tales, including an Aesop’s’ Fable and an Indian tale of a heroic mongoose, as well as almost identical Greyhound tales.
 It remains, of course, a n important lesson in the loyalty of the dog and the suspicious nature of the human.
 The latest telling of such a story is found in Le Moine et la Sorcière ( The Sorceress), where the Greyhound which saves his master’s son from a snake becomes the local Saint of a small French village that so scandalizes the visiting Monk of the title.

 What breed many of the hounds above were is difficult to determine as such the concept of breeds as we have today is quite modern….what a dog did was how it was often grouped.
 Today many think only of the Irish Wolfhound and the Scottish Deerhound as “Celtic Sighthounds” and seem to consider them a different breed from the Greyhound.
 Ultimately, as shown in Genetic Structure of the Purebred Domestic Dog these all originated as the same hound, as did the Galgo and the Borzoi.
 With the Galgo Español we still see that both hair types, smooth and wiry, can be found within the same breed and this smaller, less extreme in all the ways the others might be, hound may indeed represent the closest to the old-type Vertragus.
 (Galgo Español) At some point the smooth coated Greyhound and the wiry coated Deerhounds and Wolfhounds seemed to have parted ways; it may be that the softer long fur of the Borzoi was also found intermixed but later diverted with specific breeding.
-The smooth coat of the Greyhounds is believed by many to come at least partially from Lord Orford’s alleged crossing of Greyhounds with Bulldogs (which would be more like American Bulldogs than the modern English), however this likely never took place and the resulting loss of speed that would have resulted makes it incredible.
+The smooth coat of the Greyhounds is believed by many to come at least partially from Lord Orford’s alleged crossing of Greyhounds with Bulldogs (which would be more like American Bulldogs than the modern English Bulldog), however this likely never took place and the resulting loss of speed that would have resulted makes it incredible.
 (CZARINA – Bulldog Legend or Mythology?)
 It’s far more likely just to be part of the selective breeding, possibly only a side effect of breeding the smaller hounds primarily to run hare and while larger ones to run deer, boars and wolves.

-It is, of course, precarious to try to figure out the actual breeds mentioned during this time for “breed” is a fairly modern concept and dogs were known for what they did, not their breed.
+It is, of course, precarious to try to figure out the actual breeds mentioned during this time for “breed” is a very modern concept and dogs were known for what they did, not their breed.
 A “sighthound,” “gazehound” or “Greyhound” simply hunted by sight and were fast, the Alaunt was big and brought things down with strength, however, as the Alaunts also ran prey down before dropping it, they too were often referred to as “gazehounds.” (pg.15, Cummins) Therefore while “cú” in Irish is often seen as being a “sighthound” it may well have covered any dog of any breeding which ran down prey, while “árchú” might relate to any dog which showed a talent for guarding.
 Likewise, when one speaks of “deer” hounds or “wolf” hounds it would originally have been what the hound hunted, not necessarily a breed.
 The “wolfhound” would become a “deerhound” after the wolves were hunted to extinction.

 The images of Celtic warriors surrounded by hounds is evocative to many Celtic Polytheists today, I know many who have noted their desire to someday have an Irish Wolfhound or a Scottish Deerhound which they envision as the ultimate Gaelic dog.
 These are also dogs which are expensive and seldom found in rescue (and rather short lived and with small, problematic gene pools) .
 I admit to having always had a bit of an agenda with this article, to remind those who might be in a position to actually give their lives to a dog, or a few dogs, not to forget that the “lowly” ex-racing Greyhound has just as much of a Celtic heritage as they their hairier kin.
 While it’s not a reason to get a dog, a huge and serious responsibility, if one is in the place to give a good forever home there is no reason to wait for “the day” when so many Greyhounds are waiting to be adopted.
 If someone is already considering a commitment to a Sighthound, which may require considerations that some other breeds do not due to prey-drive and lack of call-back, then the Greyhound is certainly the one I would consider first even if one still holds out to someday have something larger and hairier as well.
 There is still a need, although it seems less interest lately, for adoption.
 The Galgo too is still endangered in it’s own country where it’s been considered a “garbage dog” and is also a “proper Celtic hound.”